mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 1. Introduction & Motivation
   a.
 Introduce speakers
+     - mattcen: Linux systems administrator, software developer
+     - Luke: security analyst & systems architect; interests in web development & security education
+     - Both Amateur Radio Operators
+     - Both members of STEM team of Scouts Victoria
+     - Scouts Victoria: "Youth Lead, Adult Supported" organisation.
+Focus:
+      - empowering young people to pursue fun & adventurous activities they want to do
+      - facilitating safe participation in:
+        - camping
+        - climbing
+        - sailing
+        - cycling
+        - our specialties: radio communications & web development
   b.
 Talk Outline
+    - Background about organisation and problems we're trying to solve
+    - Description of evolving solutions we've developed; high level, with some technical detail, time permitting
   c.
 Introduce organisational goals
+    - Scouting has come a long way from cmping in the bush and tying knots
+    - We leaders are hellbent on supporting young people to provide better resources to both Scouting and wider community
   d.
 Organisation limitations
+    - Our volunteer-run organisation isn't always resourced to work as efficient as we'd like
+    - Some IT systems are dated; think PHP apps from the early 2000s
+    - Haven't grown to meet changing organisational needs due to limited resources
+    - Organisation is unique and not well-served by off-the-shelf products
   e.
 Supporting a Legion of Devs with Python
+    - We've considered raising a "Legion of Devs" to perpetuate volunteer-led development & growth of Scouting information tools
+    - We chose Python for its similarity to English, and its ubiquitous use in schools and tech programs
+    - These traits make Python and its frameworks friendly to young coders

 2. Brownsea
   a.
 About ScoutHack